 The results of the experiment found that many people were willing and able to help.
 In fact, many supported the idea of having Narcan readily available when needed.

-Narcan, or Naloxone, has been used for decades among paramedics, communities, and police officers in other ways, and it has saved thousands of lives.
-Of course, once lives are saved, those individuals can then go on to get further treatment in order to free themselves from an addiction and future overdoses.
+Paramedics, communities, and police officers have been using Narcan, or Naloxone, for decades and it has saved thousands of lives.
+Of course, after saving a life, those individuals can then go on to get further treatment in order to free themselves from addiction and future overdoses.

 Paramedics: Paramedics have used this drug to reverse respiratory failure in those individuals who have overdosed on opiates such as pain pills or heroin.
 In 2014, paramedics saved 829 lives with Naloxone in Maine alone.